The Partnership

 Leave this field empty

-By Bret Sexton
+By Bret Sexton and Greg James Blount

 Pin It

 The in-person audition had me more nervous than I had ever been in my entire life.
-Performing in front of a group of strangers analyzing every word and motion I performed was enough to make my stomach churn.
-I had zero expectations going in, but one thing I had yet to consider was the type of feedback I would get.
+Performing in front of a group of strangers and analyzing every word and motion I performed was enough to make my stomach churn.
+I had zero expectations, but one thing I had yet to consider was the type of feedback I would get.
 After my first attempt, they asked if I would be comfortable reading another scene for the same character.
 I was nervous enough with the script I had been studying for days, and now I had to go into a scene with zero lines memorized.
-While it was horrendously nerve-wracking, this was my best learning experience so far.
+While it was horrendously nerve-wracking, this was my best learning experience.
 You can prepare as much as you want, but you can never be sure what they'll ask of you in the room.
 This is something I plan to keep in my back pocket moving forward.

 character but read their lines in a monotone voice.
 Then, do the scene again with both of you trying to give an honest performance.
 Which one felt better?

-Alright, you don't actually have to do that to prove my point.
-What I'm really trying to get at is that acting teaches us how communication and teamwork can make or break various situations.
+Alright, you don't have to do that to prove my point.
+What I'm trying to get at is that acting teaches us how communication and teamwork can make or break various situations.
 This is something we can take into our personal lives as well.

 So, what's the big takeaway from this week?
 Selflessness.
-With every script you get, really think about the moments between the lines and how you can catapult your scene partners' performances.
+With every script you get, think about the moments between the lines and how you can catapult your scene partners' performances.
 There is so much we can learn as actors from being active listeners and building off what we are given.

 Leave a comment: